 Gene joined Texas Wine and Grape Growers Association (TWGGA) in 1979 when there were only seven wineries.
 Susan Combs took the dry/wet issue to Congress.
 Fighting for Texas wineries, she presented to Congress that if wineries could sell their wine out of their tasting room, even in a dry precinct, it would draw more tourism and revenue which in turn would generate excise tax and more money for state.
 House Bill 892 was passed in 2003.
 This is how Lost Oak Winery exists today.
 As a result, Texas has grown from 70 wineries in 2003 to over 275 presently.

 Texas is now the 5th largest wine producing state next to California, Oregon, Washington and New York.
-Texas wineries pumped $1.8 billion to the Texas economy in 2011.
+Texas wineries contribute more than $13.1 Billion of Economic Value to the State of Texas.

 We invite you to enjoy a wine tasting, picnic, and hike or bike, listen to live music host a party of just have a family outing that's sure to be an afternoon of fun.